-- Prescribing rules – To combat the opioid crisis, doctors and other healthcare providers are prohibited from prescribing over five days worth of opioids for acute injuries and seven days after surgery.
+- Prescription Rules – In a new law which addresses the opioid crisis, doctors and other healthcare providers cannot prescribe more than five days’ worth of opioids for acute injuries within seven days after surgery.